Any2HRTF/PPM/README.md

 pip install /path/to/wheel.whl
 ```

-Alternatively, you could build the module from source.
+Alternatively, build the module from source.

 ## Usage